“Who am I? And why am I here?”

 As with any therapy, you and your therapist will agree on treatment goals early on in the therapeutic process.
 This discussion should also include ways to measure progress based on your individual goals, as well as how you’ll know when it’s time to end treatment.

-What should I look for in an Existential Therapist?
+What to look for in an existential therapist

 Existential therapists may be social workers, psychologists, psychiatrists, or another kind of mental health professional.
 No matter what kind of therapist you choose to work with, make sure that they meet the following criteria:

-Most importantly, you’ll want to find a therapist with whom you feel you can develop a strong therapeutic alliance.
+- Most importantly, you’ll want to find a therapist you trust – and with whom you feel you can develop a strong therapeutic alliance